toolsallegory/allegory-public/README.md

 ## Why This Repo Exists

-Until now, Allegory has been built entirely behind closed doors—over 4,700 commits of full-stack, AI-native insurance infrastructure with none of it public.
+Until now, Allegory has been built entirely behind closed doors—over 6,000 commits of full-stack, AI-native insurance infrastructure with none of it public.

-We believe in the power of open ecosystems.
+As we navigate through this ecosystem, we more believe in the power of open ecosystems.
 This repository represents the first step in sharing the internal systems we've built, making parts of it reusable for other builders in regulated and AI-driven verticals, and starting a real conversation about what should be open-source in insurance.

 ---